-Thursday, 9 February 2023
+Thursday, 8 February 2024

-The Commencement Mass will be held at the McAuley Campus beginning at 9.30am and followed by an Assembly.
+The Commencement Mass will be held at St Patrick's Church beginning at 9.30am and followed by an Assembly.
 Parents are warmly invited to both events.
 Students will be required to go straight to the McAuley Campus on this day.
 Following the Assembly, students will be transported by bus back to the O'Keeffe Campus for normal classes.